What Is DesignOps and Why Is It Important?

-Entando is the leading open source UX innovation platform for enterprises to build modern web applications on Kubernetes.
+Entando is the leading open source micro frontend platform for enterprises to build modern web applications on Kubernetes.
 With modern tools like customizable blueprints with code generation tools and a microservice and micro frontend architecture, we’re removing barriers to fast innovation.

 With Entando’s Digital Exchange, you can create a shared component library with reusable UI components to serve as a repository of common content, including images, JSON data, and CSS that are served over the network to all micro frontends.
 This provides a place for collaboration between developers and designers and helps organizations maintain a living styleguide.